It’s November, which means it’s time to enjoy your Thanksgiving with family and friends.

 - Exercise regularly

-4. Get regular dental check-ups.
+5. Get regular dental check-ups.
 It’s hard to determine which comes first, Alzheimer’s disease or inflamed gums, but they seem to go hand in hand.
 A recent study done at the College of Dentistry, NYU, New York, NY proposes that chronic periodontitis might contribute to the onset and progression of Alzheimer’s disease.
+Inflammation and Alzheimer’s disease

 And in the famous Nun Study, one of the first documented studies of Alzheimer’s in a specific population, the researchers found that the participants with the fewest teeth had a higher incidence of dementia.
 In fact, the researchers concluded that having very few teeth -one to nine-might be a predictor of dementia late in life